Frequently Asked Questions About Membership at Seattle Yacht Club

 Q. What does a membership with SYC include?

-A. Use of the Club's casual and fine dining restaurants, banquet and meeting facilities, guest moorage, permanent moorage (subject to availability; contact SYC's Moorage Administrator for information on slip availability and rates), Elliott Bay clubhouse facilities and moorage (subject to availability), use of our 10 Outstations (listed below), and reciprocal privileges to more than 225 other yacht clubs around the world.
+A. Access to an amazing community of boaters, use of the Club's casual and fine dining restaurants, banquet and meeting facilities, guest moorage, permanent moorage (subject to availability; contact SYC's Moorage Administrator for information on slip availability and rates), Elliott Bay clubhouse facilities and moorage (subject to availability), use of our 10 Outstations (listed below), and reciprocal privileges with more than 225 other yacht clubs around the world.

 - Cortes Bay – Desolation Sound, B.C.